gilbertfrancois/wasm-cmake-vcpkg-template/README.md

 ## Test

-To see the compiled output of the WebAssembly binary, run:
+To see the compiled output of the WASM binary, run:

 ```
 cd dist